Cheryle Finley: Frozen snacks great way to cool off as summer arrives

 As the weather gets warmer we think about cool snacks to help us beat the heat.
 What better way to cool down than with frozen snacks?
 Some of our favorite snacks just might be better frozen.

-Marshmallows — keeping extra marshmallows fresh is easy if you freeze them.
-Once frozen don't thaw to eat them.
-Just won't be the same.
+• Marshmallows: Keeping extra marshmallows fresh is easy if you freeze them.
+Once frozen, don't thaw to eat them.
+They just won't be the same.

 Your freezer can be helpful in so many ways.
 Using ice cube trays to freeze herbs, stock and broth won't give you a summer snack but will mean you have handy access to always usable frequently used items.
 A plastic bag or container kept in the freezer is a good receptacle for leftover veggies saved for soup or stir fry.

-Our first recipe, adapted from iwashyoudry.com, is very similar to a delicious corn salad made by Racine Palmer for one of our favorite Sarcoxie Senior Center lunches.
-She stirred in some chili cheese Fritos and I highly recommend this addition for crunch and flavor.
+Our first recipe, adapted from iwashyoudry.com, is similar to a delicious corn salad made by Racine Palmer for one of our favorite Sarcoxie Senior Center lunches.
+She stirred in some chili cheese Fritos, and I highly recommend this addition for crunch and flavor.
 Not a cilantro fan?
 Substitute dill.
 Another substitution can be all mayo instead of mayo and yogurt.
-This salad is sure to become a favorite for summer cook-outs or dinner around your family table.
+This salad is sure to become a favorite for summer cookouts or dinner around your family table.

-A great warm weather dessert is the watermelon pie, requested by my dear friend, Sharon Clark.
-To be sure the pie sets up you will want to be sure the watermelon is dry so drain it in a colander or on a paper towel.
+A great warm weather dessert is the watermelon pie, requested by my dear friend Sharon Clark.
+To be sure the pie sets up, you will want to be sure the watermelon is dry, so drain it in a colander or on a paper towel.
 If you use a colander you can add extra watermelon flavor by using the juice instead of water to dissolve the gelatin.
 The fruit and gelatin in this pie recipe, adapted from Taste of Home, can be easily switched to strawberry, peach, cherry or your favorite.
 Cherry gelatin can also be substituted for the watermelon flavor.
-Sharon shared that watermelon flavor gelatin may be hard to find but she finds it at King Cash Saver in Carthage.
-Keep cool and happy eating.
+Sharon said that watermelon flavor gelatin may be hard to find but that she finds it at King Cash Saver in Carthage.
+Keep cool, and happy eating.

 Creamy corn salad